goluckyryan/FSUDAQ/README.md

 The libcurl4 is need for pushing data to InfluxDB v1.8

 The QCustomPlot (https://www.qcustomplot.com/index.php/introduction) source files are already included in the repository.

+## For A4818 optical-USB

+need to install the A4818 driver.

+Make sure connect the optical fiber before switch on the digitizer(s).
+If unplug the optical fiber and reconnect, need to restart the digitizer(s).

+## For A5818 PCI gen 3

+need to install CAENVMELib v4.0 +

 ## For Raspberry Pi installation